Course Outline

 Tutorial/Workshop 1 – Workshop 1 is an online large group workshop designed to augment learning materials.
 Workshop 1 is recorded.
 2hrs Week 1 9 times

-Tutorial/Workshop 2 – Workshop 2 is a face-to-face workshop designed to apply learning.
+Tutorial/Workshop 2 – Workshop 2 is an interactive face-to-face, on campus workshop designed to apply and consolidate learning.
 Workshop 2 is not recorded.
 2hrs Week 1 10 times

-Placement – The practice education workshops in weeks 11 and 12 are mandatory and contribute towards your total 1000 hours of practice education required by the WFOT.
-The total hours include pre- and post-session learning activities.
-See Canvas for details.
-19hrs Week 11 Once Only
+Placement – The simulated on-campus practice education workshops are mandatory and contribute towards your total 1000 hours of practice education required by the World Federation of Occupational Therapists.
+See Canvas for details of practice education delivery.
+22hrs Refer to Format Once Only

 Course Topics